GuptaSiddhant/User-Handedness/README.md

 # User-Handedness
-Determining User’s Interactive Hand for Single-Handed Mobile Interaction
+This is the appendix to research report "Determining User’s Interactive Hand for Single-Handed Mobile Interaction".

+Files Included
+• Collected Data in CSV format (including additional Group column) - "sheetdata.csv"
+•